 An Imperial Past

 I have always been fascinated by wine and no doubt this has a lot to do with RTD’s influence on my life.
 (You may perhaps have read my eulogy of RTD, my old Latin teacher.)
 In The Emperors’ Wine Bar, matters oenological were discussed, joked about and described in lively detail.
 In cold weather, alcoholic fumes would waft around the lower bar and drift along The Broad.
-These fumes were emanating from a large copper pot, in which The Bishop was bubbling.
-In case you have never come across this sugary and warming drink, I should describe it as a sort of mulled wine, although Gerry would randomly add Cointreau or brandy to liven up the brew.
+These delicious smells were emanating from a large copper pot, in which The Bishop was bubbling.
+In case you have never come across this spicy, sugary and warming drink, I should describe it as a sort of mulled wine, although Gerry would randomly add Cointreau or brandy to liven up the brew.
 Like little porcupines, oranges with cloves stuck in them bobbed about in the dark red concoction.

 Three glasses of The Bishop a prudent man may take: